linux-test-project/ltp/.github/pull_request_template.md

+[ type description here; PLEASE REMOVE THIS LINE AND THE LINES BELOW BEFORE SUBMITTING THIS PULL REQUEST ]

 Although we *occasionally* also accept GitHub pull requests, the *preferred* way is sending patches to our mailing list: https://lore.kernel.org/ltp/

 There is an example how to use it: https://github.com/linux-test-project/ltp/wiki/C-Test-Case-Tutorial#7-submitting-the-test-for-review (using git format-patch and git send-email).